ESGF/esgf-qc/README.md

 ## Running the IOOS Compliance Checker
 To run the IOOS Compliance Checker, use the following command:
-compliance-checker --test=''check''  ''ncfile_location''
+compliance-checker --test=''check''  ''directory_path''
-Replace ''check'' with the name of the check suite you want to run (e.g., `cf:1.6`) and ''ncfile_location'' with the path to your netcdf file.
+Replace ''check'' with the name of the check suite you want to run (e.g., `cf:1.6`) and ''directory_path'' with the path to your netcdf files.

 ## Quality Control Checks
 The checks are categorized into key areas, including :